 - Optimal: Every component in the managed device is in optimal working condition. - Needs Attention: There is a problem with the managed device that requires intervention to correct it. - Fixing: A Needs Attention condition has been corrected, and the managed device is currently changing to an Optimal status. - Unresponsive: The management station cannot communicate with the device or with one controller or both controllers in the storage subsystem. - Contacting Device: Storage Manager is establishing contact with the device. - Needs Upgrade: The storage subsystem is running a level of firmware that is no longer supported by Storage Manager. - 2.
-If the status is Needs Attention, write down the indicated condition.
-Contact an IBM technical support representative for fault resolution.
+If the Status is not Optimal, click Recovery Guru in the Subsystem Management window for detailed information about system recovery before firmware download.
+If you fail in system recovery, contact an IBM technical support representative for fault resolution.